top of page

 During this session, attendees will have the opportunity to attend 2 x 30-minute interactive breakout sessions of their choice.

-Breakout A: Building a Human-Centered, AI-Powered Organisation with AI Agents and Automation
+Building a Human-Centered, AI-Powered Organisation with AI Agents and Automation

 Explore how AI agents, automation, and responsible AI are shaping the future of business.
 This interactive round table will dive into: